 Ensure flashing is installed where specified on the construction documents.
 Flashing must be installed at through-wall breaks, at the baseline of walls, and anywhere else the system is to drain to the exterior.

-Apply EIFS TAPE or A-FLEX SEALANT AND MESH over the flashing leg and apply the trowel-on membrane directly to its surface.
+Apply approved transition membrane over the flashing leg and apply the trowel-on membrane directly to the membrane surface.

 Sheathing Joint Treatment

-Complete sheathing joint treatments as per the Weather Resistant Barrier (WRB) data sheets.
+Complete sheathing joint treatments as per the Water Resistive Barrier (WRB) data sheets.

-Weather Resistant Barrier
+Water Resistive Barrier

-Ensure transition membranes (EIFS TAPE or A-FLEX SEALANT and MESH) are installed, sealing all junctions between the substrate and other materials (wall penetrations, openings, and dissimilar materials).
+Ensure transition membranes are properly installed, sealing all junctions between the substrate and other materials (wall penetrations, openings, and dissimilar materials).

-The Weather Resistant Barrier (WRB) shall be joined to other components of the system so that the air barrier is continuous in three dimensions.
+The Water Resistive Barrier (WRB) shall be joined to other components of the system so that the air barrier is continuous in three dimensions.

-Read the Weather Resistant Barrier data sheets for complete installation instructions.
+Read the Water Resistive Barrier data sheets for complete installation instructions.

 Two-coat applications are required over oriented strand board (OSB) substrates.

-ADEX HYDROFLEX STD, HYDROFLEX VB, HYDROFLEX AD or ADEX HYDROFLEX WO:
+HYDROFLEX STD, HYDROFLEX WO, or HYDROFLEX VB:

 Ensure flexible membranes are installed, sealing all junctions between the substrate and other materials (openings, wall penetrations, etc.).